danmbrown/city-of-whispers/Moves.md

 <a id="Risky-Moves"></a>
 ## Risky Moves
 ### Use Power
 When you tap into your connection to magic, technology, or other mysterious power, describe what you hope to accomplish.
-The Magistrate will assign a complexity.
-If the complexity is equal to or less than your max, roll.
-You may take +1 if you have a connection to the neighborhood or some other advantage or -2 if you do not.
+The Magistrate will assign a **complexity**.
+If the complexity is equal to or less than your max, roll normally.
+If it is above your max, roll with disadvantage.
+You may take +1 if you have a connection to the neighborhood or -2 if you do not.

 - **12+** You achieve your goal flawlessly.
 - **10+** Pick 1 Consequence.
 - **7-9** Pick 2 Consequences OR the power **backfires**.
-- **7-** The power **backfires**.
+- **6-** The power **backfires**.

 #### Consequences
 - Lesser effect (in area, duration, scale, or intensity)